K. Michael Moore: Career

-Moore served as an Assistant United States Attorney for the Southern District of Florida from 1976 to 1981, as supervisory Assistant United States Attorney for the Northern District of Florida from 1981 to 1982, and as Assistant United States Attorney for the Northern District of Florida from 1983 to 1987.
-Moore served as the United States Attorney for the Northern District of Florida from 1987 to 1989.
+Moore served as an assistant United States attorney for the Southern District of Florida from 1976 to 1981, as supervisory assistant United States attorney for the Northern District of Florida from 1981 to 1982, and as assistant United States attorney for the Northern District of Florida from 1983 to 1987.
+Moore served as the United States attorney for the Northern District of Florida from 1987 to 1989.
 From 1989 to 1992, Moore served as director of the United States Marshals Service at the United States Department of Justice.

 Federal judicial service

-Moore was nominated by President George H. W. Bush on October 4, 1991 to the United States District Court for the Southern District of Florida, to the seat vacated by Judge Eugene P. Spellman.
-He was confirmed by the Senate on February 6, 1992, and received commission on February 10, 1992.
-He served as chief judge from July 1, 2014 until July 1, 2021.
+Moore was nominated by President George H. W. Bush on October 4, 1991, to the United States District Court for the Southern District of Florida, to the seat vacated by Judge Eugene P. Spellman.
+He was confirmed by the Senate on February 6, 1992, and received his commission on February 10, 1992.
+He served as chief judge from July 1, 2014, until July 1, 2021.

 Intent to nominate to United States Sentencing Commission

-On August 12, 2020, President Donald Trump announced his intent to nominate Moore to serve as Chair of the United States Sentencing Commission.
+On August 12, 2020, President Donald Trump announced his intent to nominate Moore to serve as chair of the United States Sentencing Commission.